forsneck/hello-world/README.md

 # hello-world
 Guess what?
-Correct, this is a test repository!
+This is a test repository!
 ================================

 Hi people,